 Raisins may help fight — not cause — cavities

-Countering a longstanding public perception that raisins promote cavities, a recent study suggests that compounds in the popular fruit snack may in fact fight tooth decay.
+Countering a long-held perception that raisins promote cavities, a recent study suggests that compounds in the popular fruit snack may actually fight tooth decay.

-It has been long known that eating sweet and sticky foods can lead to tooth decay.
-Bacteria that live in the mouth thrive on foods left on the teeth, producing acids as a result.
-Over a period of time, these acids destroy tooth enamel, resulting in tooth decay.
-Although raisins are sticky and sweet, they contain mainly fructose and glucose types of sugar — not sucrose, which some experts consider the main culprit of sugar-related oral diseases.
+It has long been known that eating sweet and sticky foods can lead to tooth decay.
+Bacteria that live in the mouth thrive on foods left on the teeth, producing acids.
+Over time, these acids destroy tooth enamel, resulting in tooth decay.
+Although raisins are sticky and sweet, they contain mainly fructose and glucose types of sugar – not sucrose, which some experts consider the main culprit of sugar-related oral diseases.

-Before you break out the boxes of raisins, however, keep in mind some basic points of dental health care:
+Before you break out the boxes of raisins, however, keep in mind some basic dental health care practices:

 - Visit your dentist regularly for professional cleanings and checkups to keep your smile healthy.